wacncontent/CustomizeTool/removeCommentOutput2/articles/virtual-machines/virtual-machines-creating-oracle-database-virtual-machine.md

 #Create an Oracle Database virtual machine in Azure

-> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model).
+> [AZURE.IMPORTANT] Azure has two different deployment models for creating and working with resources:  [Resource Manager and classic](/documentation/articles/resource-manager-deployment-model/).
 This article covers using the classic deployment model.
-Microsoft recommends that most new deployments use the Resource Manager model.
+Azure recommends that most new deployments use the Resource Manager model.

 The following example shows you how you can create a virtual machine (VM) based on a Microsoft-provided Oracle Database image running on Windows Server 2012 in Azure.
 There are two steps.
 First, create the VM, and then create the Oracle Database inside the VM.
 The example shown is Oracle Database version 12c, but the steps are virtually identical for version 11g.